pucrs-automated-planning/goal_plan-recognition-dataset-incomplete-domain-models/README.md

-# goal_plan-recognition-dataset-incomplete-domain-models
+# Goal and Plan Recognition Datasets with Incomplete Domain Models
-Datasets for Goal and Plan Recognition using Classical Incomplete Planning Domain Models.
+Datasets for Goal and Plan Recognition using Incomplete Planning Domain Models.